 A student may also submit complaints to ACEND.
 However, ACEND only handles complaints related to accreditation standards and policies violations.

 Special university or college policies and procedures cover academic dishonesty (see above).
 Disciplinary actions include loss of credit for the course in which dishonesty occurs or suspension from the college (the length of time to be determined by the college committee).
 An intern arrested for a felony will be suspended from the university, its campus and all its facilities pending a university hearing.

 Class Attendance and Conduct

 Professional conduct including attire, promptness, politeness and attention is expected during class and presentations.
-Cell phones and smart watches should be set to vibrate or off during scheduled class times.
+Cell phones and smart watches should be set to silence notifications or off during scheduled class times.
 Cell phones and smart watches may only be used before and after class, or during breaks.
 Other electronic devices may only be used in class when appropriate and directly enhances intern learning.
 Interns should expect that alternate assignments will be required if class is not attended.
 Unexcused absences of more than two missed classes in a semester or chronic tardiness will lead to a probationary plan of action developed by the internship director.
 Failure to show immediate and sustained improvement after a plan of action has been initiated may be grounds for dismissal from the internship program.

 Student Performance Monitoring